 Next, the timing window for many POST-emergence herbicide applications in our early planted soybean are quickly closing if not closed already.
 Glyphosate labels indicate that applications can be made through R2 or full flower, however the spread of glyphosate-resistant waterhemp and other weeds across Wisconsin and beyond has led several farmers to adopt soybean varieties containing the novel herbicide resistance traits (Xtend [which confers resistance to glyphosate and dicamba],Xtendflex [which confers resistance to glyphosate, dicamba and glufosinate], Enlist E3 [glyphosate, glufosinate and 2,4-D] or LibertyLink GT27 [glyphosate and glufosinate]), which all provide effective herbicide options for POST-emergence broadleaf weed control.
 The application window for the POST-emergence herbicides associated with the aforementioned traits is also linked to soybean reproductive growth stages.

-In Enlist E3 systems, the registered 2,4-D herbicides Enlist One and Enlist Duo should be applied no later than R2 or full flowering stage.
+In Enlist E3 systems, the registered 2,4-D herbicides Enlist One and Enlist Duo should be applied through R1 growth stage.

 When deciding the best time for a POST application, target small weeds, follow all label requirements and don’t spray under adverse environmental conditions.

 Soybean developmental note: on average it takes ~ 4 days to move from R1 (beginning flower) to R2 (full flower) and ~10 days from R2 to the start of R3 (beginning pod).